Simple homotopy types of even dimensional manifolds: Preliminaries

 \subsection{The Whitehead torsion of a homotopy equivalence between manifolds}

 In this section we specialise further to the case of manifolds, and see that $\mathcal{J}_n(G,w)$ and $\mathcal{I}_n(G,w)$ arise naturally.

-The following generalises an observation of Wall.
-He pointed this out in the case where $M$, $N$ are simple Poincar\'{e} complexes \cite[p.~612]{Wa74}, i.e.\ finite Poincar\'{e} complexes $X$ for which the chain duality isomorphism $C^*(\wt{X}) \to C_*(\wt{X})$ is a simple chain homotopy equivalence (\cref{defn:whitehead-torsion}).
+The following generalises an observation of Wall, who considered the case where $M$, $N$ are simple Poincar\'{e} complexes \cite[p.~612]{Wa74}, i.e.\ finite Poincar\'{e} complexes $X$ for which the chain duality isomorphism $C^*(\wt{X}) \to C_*(\wt{X})$ is a simple chain homotopy equivalence (\cref{defn:whitehead-torsion}).
 At the time, it was known that smooth manifolds are simple Poincar\'{e} complexes \cite[Theorem 2.1]{Wall-SCM} but the case of topological manifolds was not established until the work of Kirby-Siebenmann \cite[III.5.13]{Kirby-Siebenmann:1977-1}.

 \begin{proposition} Let $M$ and $N$ be closed $n$-dimensional topological manifolds.
 Let $G = \pi_1(M)$ with orientation character $w \colon G \rightarrow \left\{ \pm 1 \right\}$, and let $f \colon N \to M$ be a homotopy equivalence.
 Then $\tau(f) \in \mathcal{J}_n(G,w)$. \end{proposition}